michelegz/astro-web-indexer/README.md

 - 🔍 Advanced filtering by object, filter type, and image type
 - 🔄 Real-time monitoring and automatic indexing of new files
 - 🖼️ Built-in preview generation for both FITS and XISF images with a non linear STF stretch
-- 🔬 **Smart Frame Finder (SFF):** A powerful, context-aware search engine to find the right calibration frames (darks, flats, bias) for your lights using a flexible, tolerance-based rules engine.
+- 🔬 **Smart Frame Finder (SFF):** A powerful search engine to find matching calibration frames (darks, flats, bias) or similar, stackable `LIGHT` frames using a flexible, tolerance-based rules engine.
 - 📥 Bulk download functionality with ZIP compression

 ### AstroBin Integration